GoldenholzLab/SSAML/README.md

 DATA PREPARATION
 -------------------
-The format of the .csv file expected by the AASM code differs slightly for non-survival-analysis and survival-analysis tasks:
+The format of the .csv file expected by the SSAML code differs slightly for non-survival-analysis and survival-analysis tasks:

 ##### 'regular', non-survival analysis model.
 columns: